geminilabs/site-reviews-v2/readme.txt

 14. Add-Ons are being built to extend the functionality on the Site Reviews plugin

 == Changelog ==

+= 2.17.0 (2018-10-31) =
+- Added a v3.0 notice to PHP 5.4 users to inform of upcoming changes
+- Changed polyfill.io to use the minimfied version of the script
+- Fixed tinymce button

 = 2.16.6 (2018-08-25) =
 - Fixed bug that allowed possible namespace collisions with other plugin/themes